annasarabasheva/My-Personal-Portfolio/README.md

 # 📦 Portfolio Website - Anna Sarabasheva

-A modern, responsive portfolio website built using ReactJS, showcasing projects, technical skills, certificates, and contact information.
+A modern, responsive portfolio website built using ReactJS, showcasing my personal projects, technical skills, certificates, and contact information.
 The website is structured as a single-page application with multiple sections and interactive components.

 ---